 Focused On Craft

-Fluidity Design Consultants instituted our program of Quality Assurance in 2003 and we have been refining its methodologies with continuous developments since then.
-Our approach employs a series of in-house multidisciplinary peer reviews at each phase of the work.
-The method is structured to provide each project with the benefit of the entire office’s body of knowledge and creativity, in addition to the intense focus of the project’s design and engineering team.
+Fluidity’s quality assurance program has been in continual refinement since the company was established in 2002 and is applied to every project.
+We schedule multidisciplinary peer reviews at each phase of work.
+This ensures that each project benefits from the office’s body of knowledge and creativity, in addition to the intense focus of the project’s assigned design and engineering team.

 First Review takes place approximately halfway through the Concept Design phase.
-This meeting is organized as a round-table pin-up and is attended by the Design Principal, the Project Designer, a Designer not working on the project, an Engineer, and the studio’s Design Director.
-Context and success parameters are reviewed against the earliest sketch ideas.
-New ideas are considered and the cardinal aspects of the best ideas are agreed to.
+This meeting is organized as a round-table pin-up and is attended by the Design Principal, the Project Designer, and the Project Engineer.
+Context and success parameters are reviewed together with design sketches and ideas.
+The meeting is complete when the participants agree on the next steps.

 Third Review takes place in the last weeks of the Construction Documents phase.
-All the final drawings are pinned to the wall and team reviewed and redlined.
-Each design feature is discussed.
+All the final drawings are pinned to the wall, team reviewed, and redlined.
+Every drawing is examined.
 Missing Drawings or Specifications are identified and sketched for subsequent creation.
-For particularly complicated projects, a FOURTH REVIEW is also held just prior to the design package’s release, and the key details are again reviewed and redlined for refinement purposes.
+For particularly complicated projects, a fourth review is held just prior to the construction document package’s release.

 The Construction Administration phase constitutes the final Quality Assurance layer in Fluidity’s program.
 During this phase, the project team liaises closely with the construction contractor.
 Multiple visits to the jobsite are made in order to observe and respond to the construction.
 Near the end of construction Fluidity participates in the commissioning of the work, including controls programming, flow adjustments, light fixture aiming and performance programming, where relevant.